microsoft/aed-go-learn-content/control-flow/includes/3-for.md

 As you can see, the above is very similar to a `for` loop in other programming languages like C, Java, or C#.

-So, at its simplest form, a foor loop in Go looks like this:
+So, at its simplest form, a for loop in Go looks like this:

 ```go
 func main() {